A small side gate in the western fence of the village leads to a pedestrian crossing and a public bus stop.

 Trains leave Gosford station every half hour going both south to Central Station in Sydney and North to Hamilton where a bus will take you on to Newcastle.
 The services down to Sydney alternates between a limited stop service taking around 1 hour 10 minutes and a slower service with more stops which adds around 10 minutes to the journey time to Central.
 It is advisable to avoid peak hour trains if possible because they are often very full with working commuters and finding a seat can be difficult.

 **NOTE: Car parking spaces anywhere in the Gosford CBD area are very difficult to find, including at the railway station, during the week.
 However on Saturdays and Sundays there are usually ample free parking spaces in the station car park unless there is a major football match scheduled at the adjacent grounds that day.

 A short stroll down to the Davistown waterfront brings you to the wharf which is used by the privately operated Woy Woy ferry service.
 This ferry runs between Davistown and Woy Woy and pulls in just a short stroll from the Woy Woy railway station.

 It should be noted that this ferry only runs several times per day therefore some pre planning is needed to ensure that you arrive at the wharves in time for your journey.
 Also, the pensioners all day fare IS NOT accepted by the ferry operators.
-The fare for seniors is $4:00 one way or $8:00 return.
-Double that for the full adult fare.
+Full fare to Woy Woy is $8:30 one way while the fare for seniors is $4:20 one way.
 Even so, it is still a pleasant and relaxing 10 minute cruise and a nice way to get to the train for Sydney rather than the long bus journey to Gosford station.
-Below is a link to the ferry web page which shows timetable information.
+Below is a link to the ferry web page which shows timetable and fare information.